With the icebergs melting and unprecedented weather patterns, we ask ourselves what we can do to help the environment.

 Loading your car with heavy items can reduce its fuel efficiency.

-Additionally, overloading your car with air conditioning when not needed can greatly impact your fuel economy.
+Additionally, overloading your car with air conditioning when not needed can significantly impact fuel economy.

 When You Shop: